slevithan/babel-plugin-transform-regex/README.md

 Interpolation into the expression is supported, so long as the interpolated values are:

-- Inline string, regex, or number literals.
+- Inline string, regexp, or number literals.
 - Inline regexes constructed via `RegExp` with string values.
 - Inline patterns, via `` pattern`…` `` as a template tag (without interpolation) or `pattern(…)` as a funcion call with a string or number value.